 If you work with children, make sure they wash their hands, too.
 This is especially important for any child with diarrhea who may be infected with the parasite.
 Never ignore a boil water advisory.
 The threat is a very real one that is becoming increasingly common across the country.

 If you become infected with the crypto parasite at your workplace, you will need time off from work and the appropriate medical treatment.
-Talk with a workers’ compensation attorney right away.
+Talk with a San Diego workers’ compensation lawyer right away.
 Proving the infection occurred at your workplace will be the first challenge you face.

-Contact The House of Workers’ Comp to schedule a free consultation.
+Contact our work injury lawyers at the The House of Workers’ Comp to schedule a free consultation.
 Let an experienced law firm that represents injured workers help you defend your rights.